If you’re in customer service, you’re probably noticing an increasing emphasis on customer engagement. There’s good reason for that.

 But many companies aren’t managing their online reviews closely enough.
 The Retail Reputation Report found that most retailers don’t respond at all to online reviews — especially negative ones.
 That doesn’t send a good message.

-Monitor and respond to your online reviews.
+Monitor and respond to your reviews online on both first-party and third-party review websites.
 Own up when you make a mistake, work to make things right, and carefully guard your reputation.

 Pages Per Session